h-yung/travel-advisory/README.md

 ## Lessons learned (WIP)
 - dependencies and deprecation: needed to use flag --legacy-peer-dep, and overrides
 - vulnerability warnings might be false alarms pre-production (React)
-- Building familiarity with hooks - mind the states
+- building familiarity with hooks - mind the states